arjun-subramaniyan/arjun-subramaniyan.github.io/index.md

-Welcome to the sneak peek into my professional journey so far...
+Welcome to the sneak peek into my quest for knowledge and innovation...

 ## About me
 Started with biomedical engineering, witnessed usage of healthcare technology by clinicians across hospitals in South India.
 Pursuing masters in Digital health with a focus on data for coming up with meaningful innovation that serves the needs of healthcare.